Here’s How to Support Balinese Dogs (With Little to No Effort)

 Dogs from a Balinese’s perspective

-The street dogs in Bali are not seen as pets, and the relationship Balinese people have with dogs is very different from the ones that fit into the cultural context of Western life.
+Bali's street dogs are not seen as pets, and Balinese people have with dogs very different from those that fit into the cultural context of Western life.
 The Bali locals do not classify dogs as pets.
-Due to growing poverty, a lot of dog owners who can’t afford sterilizations and injections end up letting their dogs run loose on the streets.
+Due to growing poverty, many dog owners who can’t afford sterilizations and injections end up letting their dogs run loose on the streets.
 Most of the time, Balinese people do not show their dogs affection by touching them.

 How locals treat dogs

 For hundreds of years, Balinese people have eaten dogs for ceremonial purposes.
 Dog meat is seen as more profitable and as a good source of protein.
 Nevertheless, the illegal culling and treatment of dogs are staggering.
 Every year in Bali, over 70,000 dogs are slaughtered in the ugliest ways possible.
-Dog meat is obtained through bludgeoning, strangling or poisoning of street dogs.
+Dog meat is obtained through bludgeoning, strangling, or poisoning of street dogs.
 Eating dog meat is not illegal, but animal cruelty and the distribution of contaminated meat surely are.
-If you want to know if a restaurant is serving dog meat, you have to watch out for the RW sign, indicating that the restaurant is selling dog meat.
+If you want to know if a restaurant is serving dog meat, you have to watch out for the RW sign, indicating that it sells dog meat.

 Dog rescue communities in Bali